lucia-auth/lucia/documentation/src/pages/learn/basics/validate-server-requests.md

 ## Validate requests

 The easiest way to validate requests is to use the [`validateRequest()`](/reference/api/server-api#validaterequest) method.
 This validates the session cookie and returns the current session (not the user).
+This method will also attempt renew the session if it's invalid.

 ```ts
 import { auth } from "$lib/server/lucia";